 Step 8: Sit for the National Licensing Exams (Timelines Vary)

-All physicians must pass a licensing exam in order to practice medicine.
+All physicians must pass a licensing exam to practice medicine.
 They must pass one of two exams.
 The first is the United States Medical Licensing Exam (USMLE) for those who have completed an MD.
 The second is the Comprehensive Osteopathic Medical Licensing Examination of the United States (COMPLEX-USA) is for doctors who have completed a DO.

 Step 9: Obtain State Licensure (Timelines Vary)